 Pergolide, a dopamine receptor agonist, given daily i.p. for three weeks at 0.04mg/kg and 0.4mg/kg, significantly induced soluble (Cu-Zn) superoxide dismutase in the rat striatum, while having no effect on the mitochondrial (Mn) form of the enzyme.
 Such induction, which can also be effected by (–)-deprenyl, may help to protect against nigrostriatal degeneration.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||07 Dec 2011 11:55|
+|Date Deposited:||07 Dec 2011 11:55|

 |Last Modified:||28 Aug 2014 13:29|